-Massage is always given in the direction of the hair and muscles, and one hand is always in contact with the dog (outside the massage area).
-We can also use both hands, making sure that one hand remains in contact with the dog.
-However, two moving hands may not be recommended for nervous dogs.
+Massages are always in the direction of hair growth and muscles, and leaving a hand in contact with the dog (still, outside the massage area).
+We can also use both hands, making sure that a hand remains in contact with the dog.
+Let’s be aware that two moving hands are not recommended for nervous dogs.
 For small dogs, we can use two fingers instead of the full hand (index and middle finger).

 When the session begins, let’s think about giving him the opportunity to take a break and leave: we just have to take off our hands and watch our dog’s reactions for 5 seconds.
 Through his body language, his postures or his attitudes, he will tell us whether he wants the session to resume, to end or if a short break is necessary.

-If they do not want to be touched, some dogs will simply move away as soon as they understand our intention.
+If they do not want to be touched, some dogs will simply move back as soon as they understand our intention.
 Others, will be more subtle and show calming signals such as:

 If humans hug and kiss each other at will, it’s not the same for dogs.
-This can be far too invasive for a dog; when being hugged, the lack of freedom of movement may put our dog in an (very) uncomfortable position.
-Most dogs learn to tolerate these invasions and rudeness from humans, but that does not mean they find it pleasant or comfortabl
+This proximity is far too invasive for a dog; the lack of freedom for any movements created by “a big hug” may put our dog in an uncomfortable position.
+Most dogs learn to tolerate these invasions and rudeness from humans, but that does not mean they find it pleasant or comfortable.

 How to start

-- Let’s settle near the massage area (a comfortable cushion or blanket);
+- Let’s settle near the massage area (on our sleeping equipment such as a mattress or blanket) ;

-- Let’s sit or kneel beside our dog (we do not bend over him or face him);
+- let’s sit or kneel beside our dog (do not bend over him or face him) ;

-- We can also use both hands, one after the other (one hand is better for a nervous dog);
+- we can also use both hands, one after the other (one hand is better for a nervous dog) We can also use both hands, one after the other (one hand is better for a nervous dog) ;

-- During the session, we will be aware of our own body language and avoid looking at him (let’s only stroke the flank that is on our side)
+- during the session, we will be aware of our body language and avoid looking at him (let’s touch exclusively the flank that is on our side) ;

-- Let’s take breaks (5 seconds) to make sure our dog still wants to be touched
+- take breaks to make sure our dog still wants to be touched (5 seconds) ;

-- We should let him leave whenever he wants to
+- we should let him leave at any moment if he wants to ;

-- Let’s go back to the top of the shoulder and follow the spine downwards (not on the spine itself, but right next to it) (3x on each side);
+- let’s go back to the top of the shoulder and follow the column backwards (not on the backbone, but right next to it) (3x on each side) ;

-- Let’s go o the neck, placing our hand behind his ear and slowly slide it towards the shoulder (3x on each side);
+- let’s go to the neck, placing our hand behind his ear and slowly sliding towards the shoulder (3x on each side) ;

-If our dog is ready to carry on, we can offer him an ear massage: the ear is held by the fingers and massaged by the thumb, slow movements in the direction of the hair (from the top of the ear towards the edge).
+If our dog is ready to carry on, we can offer him a smoothing of the ears: the ear held by the fingers and smoothed by the thumb, by slow movements, in the direction of hair growth (from the top of the ear towards the edge).

-It has been proven that appropriate massages help to lower the dog’s heart rate.
+It has been proven that proper massages help to lower the dog’s heart rate.
 The dog is relaxed, the experience is positive.

 Massage positively influences the lymphatic system and the circulatory system and helps healing.
 Let’s remember that the veins carry stale blood while the arteries carry oxygenated blood.
-If a muscle is blocked by a knot or tension, it is full of venous blood (waste) that cannot circulate properly.
+If the muscle is blocked by a knot or tension, it is full of venous blood (waste) that can not circulate properly.
 By stretching the muscle, arterial blood (oxygen) is allowed to nourish and repair the muscle.